-In Kung Fu there are various types of breathing and the execution of any technique or movement must be subject to it.
+In Kung Fu, there are various types of breathing and the execution of any kind of technique or movement must be subject to it.

-Although to most people it may seem absurd, the secret of some of the most incredible skills of the greatest martial arts masters re purely due to:
+Although it may appear absurd, the secret of some of the most incredible skills of the greatest martial arts masters are purely based on:

 - A wide control of breathing

-6 Dragons Kung Fu insists on the education of a correct instinct to unleash on the basis of a logical and / or weighted motivation: breathing does not escape this conception, it can indeed take place either through our conscious control or instinctively.
+A note by Master Kongling – As you have probably started to understand, 6 Dragons Kung Fu insists on the education of a correct combat instinct (to unleash on the basis of a logical / weighted motivation): even breathing does not escape from this conception, it can indeed take place either through our conscious control or instinctively.

 - When the movement begins, the breath begins

 - When the movement ends, the breath also ends

 A note by Master Kongling – Everything must take place within a perfect harmonic nuance.
 Of course, it is not a forcibly flat trend, the (martial) artist always puts the accent where it is needed: accelerating or intensifying the air flux according to the needs he has (but we will talk about this much later).